 - Jeff on Community, although he gets slightly better over time.

-- Curb Your Enthusiasm: In one episode, Larry determined that this trope not only applies to sexy women, but also to their husbands and boyfriends as well.
-Larry fired his business manager because his wife is way too pretty and decided to invest in an invention because the inventor's wife is physically unattractive and that the men who are in relationships with beautiful woman are also vain. shallow and self-absorbed.
-Therefore, the episode also has the Stock Aesop that people are judged by the company they keep .
+- Curb Your Enthusiasm: In one episode, Larry determined that this trope not only applies to sexy women but also to their husbands and boyfriends as well.
+Larry fired his business manager because his wife is way too pretty and decided to invest in an invention because the inventor's wife is physically unattractive and that the men who are in relationships with beautiful women are also vain. shallow and self-absorbed.
+Therefore, the episode also has the Stock Aesop that people are judged by the company they keep.

 - A classic Doctor Who example from very early in the show's run is the story "Galaxy 4"—the Doctor and his companions find themselves trapped on a planet along with the beautiful female Drahvins and the hideous Rills.

-- Stephan Urkelle of Family Matters first appearance was a self-absorbed prick who couldn't care less about Carl's friend getting shot.
-However, as Steve began modifying and perfecting the formula to create him (Boss Sauce), Stephan become a suave and kind-hearted gentleman.
+- Family Matters: The first appearance of Stephan Urkelle was a self-absorbed prick who couldn't care less about Carl's friend getting shot.
+However, as Steve began modifying and perfecting the formula to create him (Boss Sauce), Stephan becomes a suave and kind-hearted gentleman.
 Essentially, a cool and slightly less intelligent version of Steve.

 - Some of the guys that Laura becomes interested in usually end up being jerks who just want to sleep with her.